 One of the best brush cutters on today’s market is the Cat® brush cutter attachment.
 The BR378 brush cutter is 80 inches wide, so it’ll handle a lot of material in one pass.
 This top tool has high-strength blades that survive contact with stumps and rocks, which are inevitable mower obstacles.

 The Cat BR378 brush cutter is fully balanced to reduce vibration.
 It also has excellent guard protection for the motor and to prevent debris from flying towards the operator.
 If you’re planning on using your skid steer for vegetation work, make sure to check out a Cat brush cutter attachment.
+Get a quick quote for your business today from The Cat Rental Store.

 Because augers have the power to cut through many earth-bound materials and the consistency to make uniform edges, they’re in high demand for many businesses.
 Landscapers use their augers for everything from installing fences to trees.
 Builders find augers handy for setting pilings, and road crews wouldn’t be without a skid steer-mounted auger for signpost erection.